 Diversity and Respect for Others: It is the policy of the University to support and value diversity.
 To do so requires that we respect the dignity and essential worth of all individuals and promote a culture of respect throughout the University community.
 Course content, including class discussions, projects and activities, and assignments, rests on the assumption that human diversity is normative and is an appropriate focus of attention.
 The course requires and expects critical thinking about, and sensitivity to, the impact of diversity (culture, religion/faith, gender, ethnicity, race, socioeconomics, physical and cognitive ability, sexual orientation, and other considerations) both in relation to gender in society and in the classroom.
 Students are encouraged to develop and expand their respect for and understanding of diverse identities and experiences.
 If you believe you have been the target of or a witness to harassment, bias, or a hate crime, you may report this (anonymously, if desired) to the Bias Response Team at 346-2037 or http://bias.uoregon.edu.

 Course Schedule

-Note: The course schedule and required readings should be considered tentative and may change throughout the term based on student interests and progress.
-You are expected to check Canvas frequently for updates.
-Readings followed with \ will be provided on Canvas.
+Note: The course schedule and required reading should be considered tentative and may change throughout the term based on student interests and progress.
+You are expected to check Canvas frequently (at least once per week) for updates.